 The Key Learning Areas of the curriculum are delivered in dynamic, well balanced and academically challenging blocks, with specialised instruction in sport, languages, music, library and art.
 Through indivudal and group discussion, role-play and real problem-solving, students develop a wide range of thinking strategies and group participation skills.

 The lower primary years are about setting a solid grounding in positive work habits and behaviour standard as well as helping children establish positive friendships, teaching them how to work and play effectively with others while developing their own resilience and perseverance skills.

 Captured in the video on this page, the College uses 'Wow Days' at the start of each term to launches the term's theme with excitement and energy.
-This video shows students launching the themes of Superheroes (Kindergarten), Transport (Pre-Primary to Year 2), Movie Magic (Year 3 and 4) and Games (Year 5 and 6).
-Throughout the term, this excitement continues through projects, such as making movies in Year 3 and 4, and designing games in Year 5/6.
+This video shows students launching the themes of Superheroes (Kindergarten), Transport (Pre-Primary to Year 2), Movie Magic (Years 3 and 4) and Games (Years 5 and 6).
+Throughout the term, this excitement continues through projects, such as making movies (Years 3 and 4) and designing games (Years 5 and 6).

 Middle Primary School

-In our Year 3 and Year 4 middle primary program, learning opportunities are relevant and purposeful as we focus on every child gaining strong capability in literacy and numeracy, with all subjects providing contexts for these two life skills.
+In our Years 3 and 4 Middle Primary program, learning opportunities are relevant and purposeful as we focus on every child gaining strong capability in literacy and numeracy, with all subjects providing contexts for these two life skills.

 Students' learning and problem solving strategies are developed by teaching learning strategies explicitly and enabling students to understand the process of thinking.